MatthewDlr/Digital-Awareness/README.md

 ## Features

 ✅ Prevent yourself from opening distracting websites mindlessly <br>
-✅ Automatically adapts based on your usage with machine learning <br>
+✅ Automatically adapts based on your usage <br>
 ✅ Get insights on your digital habits <br>
 ✅ Add your own websites <br>
 ✅ Customize with quotes, breathing exercises or your own goals <br>